qmk/qmk_firmware/keyboards/redox/keymaps/cjcodell1/readme.md

-# The default keymap for Redox
+# The Default Redox Layout